Florida vs. Tennessee NCAA Football Odds, Plays and Insights | September 25, 2021

 - Florida's games this year have hit the over on one of three set point totals (33.3%).

-- Florida is 1-2 against the spread and 2-1 overall this season when the team records more than 15.7 points.
+- Florida is 1-2 against the spread and 2-1 overall in games when it puts up more than 15.7 points.

-- In games that Florida totals more than 265.0 yards, the team is 1-2 against the spread and 2-1 overall.
+- In games that Florida churns out over 265.0 yards, the team is 1-2 against the spread and 2-1 overall.

 - This year, the Gators have turned the ball over five times, one more than the Volunteers' takeaways (4).